By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Moody Eclectic Bedroom - forest green velvet with ivory bouclé pillow

 This bedroom is basically a textile showroom.
-Forest green velvet duvet, slate gray linen sheets, ivory bouclé lumbar—each one fighting for attention but somehow not clashing.
+Forest green velvet duvet, slate gray linen sheets, ivory bouclé lumbar, each one fighting for attention but somehow not clashing.
 The weathered charcoal barn wood headboard keeps everything from floating away.
-And that chunky knit throw draped at the foot?
+That chunky knit throw draped at the foot?
 Leave it messy.
-It’s more honest.
+It's more honest that way.

 When a Vintage Quilt Becomes the Whole Vibe